AAlexeykuz/salut_assembler/README.md

 ## MM Architecture

-MM just outputs every single register or memory slots that could be read and has input for every register that could be written in.
+MM just outputs every single register or memory slot that could be read and has input for every register that could be written in.

 It has these modules: